Chuck Estrada

 Charles Leonard Estrada (born February 15, 1938) is an American former professional baseball player.
 He played in Major League Baseball as a pitcher from 1960 to 1967, playing for the Baltimore Orioles, Chicago Cubs, and New York Mets.
+Estrada was a member of the 1960's Baltimore Orioles Kiddie Korps.
 After his retirement from the major leagues, Estrada served as pitching coach in the majors.

 Early years

 After completing high school, Estrada was signed by the Baltimore Orioles as an amateur free agent on September 27, 1956.
 Estrada's manager with the 1959 Vancouver Mounties, Charlie Metro, had this to say of his ace: "Chuck Estrada was another fine young talent who went up and won 18 games for the Orioles in 1960.
 He got a sore arm a couple of years later, and they accused me of ruining his arm.
 It was rumbled around, and I had to straighten everybody out.
 I said, 'Chuck had two great years after I had him at Vancouver.
 How could I have ruined his arm?'
 With Estrada, I had orders that he wasn't supposed to make more than seventy-five pitches in a seven-inning ball game.

 "He was one of those guys you'd clock at ninety miles plus.
 He was a young guy, and he had a fine year....
 Another time he was pitching a one-hitter, and he'd pitched his allotted seventy-five pitches.
 I was going to take him out.
 He talked me out of it.
 I didn't want to tell him I had orders up above.
 I said, 'This is your last inning.
 You'd better get him out.
 You need three pitches to get him out.'
 I had to do a little fudging on saying how many pitches he made.
 He made seventy-eight."